4Xplos1on/slovak-clickbait-detector/README.md

 | *Fico oznamil nove opatrenia proti inflacii* | LEGIT | 89% |
 | *Fico oznamil nove opatrenia proti inflacii.
 Tento krok zmeni zivoty tisicov Slovakov* | CLICKBAIT | 89% |

 Adding "this step will change the lives of thousands of Slovaks" flips it from legit to clickbait.
-The model learned to detect clickbait writing style, not just certain topics.
+The model picks up on clickbait phrasing, not just certain topics.

 ![App - Clickbait result](screenshots/app_clickbait.png)